On this date in 1918, Barney Weaver spent the last night of his life in Seal Beach.

 One of the letters ended: “I am going to take Dot with me.
 Please bury us together, even if you have to bury us in the potter’s field.”

-There’s no one alive today that remembers Barney Weaver, and very few details about him survive.
+There’s no one alive today who remembers Barney Weaver, and very few details about him survive.
 At the time of his death, he was nearing the end of his six month probationary period with the Los Angeles Police, but according to city directories and his draft registration card, his previous employment was as a conductor for Pacific Electric.
-It’s possible that he may have even worked on red car trolleys traveling through Seal Beach.
+It’s possible that he may have even worked on the red car trolleys traveling through Seal Beach.
 He was born on January 22nd, 1889 in Mansfield, Missouri.
-His draft card listed his as being of medium height and build with blue eyes and light hair.
+His draft card listed him as being of medium height and build with blue eyes and light hair.
 He had already served one and a half years of military service as a corporal for the Second Field Artillery.
 And in August 1919, facing an uncertain future as the father of a child with a woman still married to another man, Barney M. Weaver ended his life.